-By issuing an annual open request for talk proposals, which anyone can openly vote on, there is both a lot of opportunity to discuss interesting open source topics that you are passionate about (by proposing a talk and/or voting on talks you'd like to see and participate in).
+By issuing an annual open request for talk proposals, which anyone can openly vote on, there was both a lot of opportunity to discuss interesting open source topics that you are passionate about (by proposing a talk and/or voting on talks you'd like to see and participate in).

-Because of its grassroots nature, OSBridge attracts a quite a diverse spectrum of attendees, from hobbyists, to tinkerers, to independent developers, and even folks from large companies, all looking to meet and interact with the diverse crowd.
+Because of its grassroots nature, OSBridge attracted a quite a diverse spectrum of attendees, from hobbyists, to tinkerers, to independent developers, and even folks from large companies, all looking to meet and interact with the diverse crowd.

-(this section is a stub, please add links to all the IndieWeb related talks given at OSBridge, both during the organized conference, and on the BarCamp day!)
+Please add links to all the past IndieWeb related talks given at OSBridge, both during the organized conference, and on the BarCamp day!

-- 2016-06-22 Standardizing the Social Web
+- 2016-06-22 Aaron Parecki: Standardizing the Social Web

-- 2014-06-24 OAuth, IndieAuth, and the Future of Authorization APIs
+- 2014-06-24 Aaron Parecki: OAuth, IndieAuth, and the Future of Authorization APIs

 The 2011 OSBridge took place immediately before the original IndieWebCamp in 2011.